Sometimes your childhood neighbours can influence--for your entire lifetime.

 My parents weren't demonstrative.
 They found it hard to talk about feelings.
 So they expressed their love by buying me things--a toy box full.
 Other toys, my most treasured ones, I displayed on a set of shelves that lined one wall of my bedroom.
 Often, when I tell people of my childhood abundance, they say, "Oh, you were spoiled."
 Spoiled falls like a gavel.
 As if I were guilty of some crime, but being spoiled is something others do to you.

 I grew up beside Mrs. Zooie and her brood of screaming children.
 Seldom seen, Mr. Zooie was a construction worker or worked for hydro or something--one of those jobs that allowed him to escape.
 When he returned to work, he left behind half-crazed kids.
 I wonder if he filled them up with chocolate before he left.
 Maybe he liked leaving his wife with a challenge.
+Maybe he felt guilty for having to leave.

 Every time my mom stepped outside Mrs. Zooie called, "Do you have a minute?"